Skip to content

 • Entities: Toronto (location)

 Specific intents, entities, synonyms can be used to train a model to understand them with utterances.
-The trained model can be published at an endpoint.
+Labelled utterances are used for model training and evaluation.
+Ensure data is balanced with different utterances and intents and language used is varied.

 Question Answering (QA) vs Language Understanding